giulianoformisano/gf.github.io/content/authors/admin/_index.md

 I am a PhD Candidate in Social Data Science at {{< staticref "https://www.nuffield.ox.ac.uk/" "newtab" >}}Nuffield College{{< /staticref >}}, University of Oxford.

-My research focuses on social media polarisation.
+My research focuses on political polarisation online.
 I study political discourse, using machine learning, natural language processing, network analysis, and time-series.

 Alongside my PhD, I am working as a Research Assistant at the {{< staticref "https://www.qeh.ox.ac.uk/" "newtab" >}}Oxford International Development Institute {{< /staticref >}}, and the {{< staticref "https://www.politics.ox.ac.uk/" "newtab" >}} Department of Politics & IR {{< /staticref >}} on the application of transfer learning on political communication on social media.

-I worked as a teaching assistant for Digital Politics course at the {{< staticref "https://www.oii.ox.ac.uk/ " "newtab" >}} Oxford Internet Institute {{< /staticref >}}.
+I worked as a teaching assistant for Digital Politics at the {{< staticref "https://www.oii.ox.ac.uk/ " "newtab" >}} Oxford Internet Institute {{< /staticref >}}.